rust-lang/rust/doc/tutorial-borrowed-ptr.md

-Of course, this has the side effect of modifying your managed box for the duration of the borrow, so it only works when you know that you won’t be accessing that same box for the duration of the loan.
-Note also that sometimes it is necessary to introduce additional blocks to constrain the scope of the loan.
+Of course, this has the side effect of modifying your managed box for the duration of the borrow, so it only works when you know that you won't be accessing that same box for the duration of the loan.
+Also, it is sometimes necessary to introduce additional blocks to constrain the scope of the loan.
 In this example, the borrowed pointer `y` would still be in scope when you moved the value `v` back into `x.f`, and hence moving `v` would be considered illegal.
-You cannot move values if they are outstanding loans which are still valid.
-By introducing the block, the scope of `y` is restricted and so the move is legal.
+You cannot move values if they are the targets of valid outstanding loans.
+Introducing the block restricts the scope of `y`, making the move legal.

 # Borrowing and enums